-- The real reason you, as a business student and future leader, should study in Norway is to understand why this small country is number 1 in productivity per worker, with almost 50% more gross domestic product per hour than the UK.
+- The real reason you should study in Norway is to understand why this small country is number 1 in productivity per worker, with almost 50% more gross domestic product per hour than the UK.
 But how do Norwegian leaders get their workers to deliver such impressive numbers?

 - Studying in Norway will give you a full grasp of the Scandinavian leadership model.
 You will understand how the inherent Norwegian mentality for equality and a flat hierarchy provide such an effective work force, by experiencing it first hand.

 But Norway is also beautiful!

 Norway is the northernmost country in Europe and includes a great variety of natural scenery.
 The span from the lowlands in the southeast to the spectacular fjords and high mountains and coastline in the west and north is very striking.
 If you hiking and huge outdoor experiences, this is a fantastic place to be.

 - Since oil was discovered off the coast in 1969 Norwegians have enjoyed a high standard of living.
 It is a safe society and the crime rate is low.
 It has an attractive labour market and the unemployment rate is only 3.6 per cent (June 2019).
 Norway has an open economy with many international corporations and extensive foreign trade.